Tarek98/Yelp_MySQL_Database_Project/README.md

 # Yelp_Database_Project
 A MySQL database using a real Yelp dataset from Kaggle, and a CLI client that communicates with an API making queries to the database, to emulate the Yelp social network's functionality for educational purposes.

-MySQL server is run on an Ubuntu VM, and the client (frontend) runs on the main operating system hosting the VM.
+MySQL server is run on an Ubuntu VM, and the client runs on the main operating system hosting the VM.

 ## Dependencies
 - pip install mysql-connector-python